SolarCity: Government-funded collaboration

 The SunShot Initiative is a national effort to support solar energy adoption to make solar energy affordable for all Americans.
 It is run by the US Department of Energy's Solar Energy Technologies Office and funds research, development, demonstration, and deployment projects.
 It is a collaboration of private companies, universities, state and local governments, and nonprofits, as well as national laboratories.
 The program began in 2011 with the initial goal of making solar energy competitive with traditional forms of electricity by 2020.
 By 2016, the program achieved 70% of the progress towards the 2020 goal.

 In the fiscal year 2012 Congressional budget, the program was appropriated $457 million.
-According to the US Department of Energy's appropriation request for that year, "The program also encourages Systems Integration by developing radically new approaches to reduce the cost and improve reliability and functionality of power electronics and supporting industry development through test and evaluation standards, and tools for understanding grid integration issues."
+According to the U.S. Department of Energy's appropriation request for that year, "The program also encourages Systems Integration by developing radically new approaches to reduce the cost and improve reliability and functionality of power electronics and supporting industry development through test and evaluation standards, and tools for understanding grid integration issues."

 SolarCity was involved in a collaboration with the program along with the Energy Department's National Renewable Energy Laboratory and Hawaiian Electric Industries.
 Using government and taxpayer funds, SolarCity helped 2,500 Hawaii residential customers connect their solar power systems to the grid by the end of December 2015.